-These days, my favorite thrill rides get my adrenaline pumping and trick me into believing the impossible.
+These days, thrill rides get your adrenaline pumping and tricking you into believing the impossible.

-Thanks to advancing technologies, I can play Quidditch with Harry Potter or meet angry dinosaurs.
-I can also test the limits of physical experience without putting myself in real danger.
+Thanks to advancing technologies, one can play Quidditch with Harry Potter or meet angry dinosaurs.
+You can also test the limits of physical experience without putting yourself in real danger.
 A battle against Decepticons?
 Why not?
 A rock-n-roll blast-off with Aerosmith?
 Done.

 Here are some examples of the thrills you can find at Florida’s theme parks.

-For this thrill, check out the 150-foot Dr. Doom’s Fearfall at Universal’s Islands of Adventure or, my favorite, The Twilight Zone Tower of Terror at Disney’s Hollywood Studios.
+For this thrill, check out the 150-foot Doctor Doom’s Fearfall at Universal’s Islands of Adventure or The Twilight Zone Tower of Terror at Disney’s Hollywood Studios in Orlando.
 The Tower, which opened in 1994, drops riders 13 stories, brings us back up and drops straight down again, all in the dark.

 When a drop or twist comes without warning, the resulting rush is even sweeter.
 From Space Mountain at Disney’s Magic Kingdom to Harry Potter and the Forbidden Journey at Universal’s Islands of Adventure, dark rides rely on the element of surprise to intensify thrills.
 Many also feature lit scenes and visual effects.

-At the top of my list for dark coasters: Revenge of the Mummy at Universal Studios.
+At the top of the list for dark coasters: Revenge of the Mummy at Universal Studios Florida.
 As if fire-breathing mummies weren’t enough to get the blood pumping, the attraction combines special effects with coaster speeds.

 Shot out of a cannon

-No matter how I prepare myself for the sudden jolt associated with launch coasters, when it hits, it hits hard.
-One moment I am sitting still then, bam, electromagnets propel the ride car from zero to rocket speed.
-I feel glued to my seat and am rendered breathless.
+No matter how you prepare for the sudden jolt associated with launch coasters, when it hits, it hits hard.
+One moment you are sitting still then, electromagnets propel the ride car from zero to rocket speed.
+Glued to your seat and rendered breathless.

-Cheetah Hunt, Florida’s newest launch coaster, is open at Busch Gardens.
+Cheetah Hunt, Florida’s newest launch coaster, is open at Busch Gardens Tampa.
 Others include Rock ’N’ Roller Coaster at Disney’s Hollywood Studios and The Incredible Hulk at Universal’s Islands of Adventure.